cpit405/react-slides/slides.md

 - **2013**: React is open-sourced, allowing external developers to use and contribute to its development.
 - **2015**: React gains rapid popularity within the developer community for its component-based architecture, virtual DOM, and one-way data flow.
 - **2015**: React Native is introduced, extending React's concepts to mobile app development, enabling cross-platform app development.
-- **2016**: The release of React Fiber, a major internal reimplementation of React, brings improved performance and concurrency.
+- **2016**: React switched to major versions and announces the new 15.0 release, which follows the previous 0.14 version.
+This was done to indicate that Facebook has been using React in production for a long time.
+- **2016**: [Create React App](https://create-react-app.dev/) was announced as an easy way to create and build React apps.
-- **2018**: The introduction of React Hooks simplifies state management and logic in functional components.
+- **2018**: The announcement of React Hooks, which adds new functions that simplify state management without writing a class component.
+- **2022**: React 18 is released with new features such as new hook for generating unique IDs on both the client and server.

 ---